dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 invoked following resizing of its parent's plane.
 If it returns non-zero, the resizing cascade terminates, returning non-zero.
 Otherwise, resizing proceeds recursively.

+## Piles

+A single **notcurses** context is made up of one or more piles.
+A pile is a set of one or more **ncplane**s, including the partial orderings made up of their binding and z-axis pointers.
+A pile has a top and bottom **ncplane** (this might be a single plane), and one or more root planes (planes which are bound to themselves).
+Multiple threads can concurrently operate on distinct piles, even changing one while rendering another.

+Each plane is part of one and only one pile.
+By default, a plane is part of the same pile containing that plane to which it is bound.
+If the **NCPLANE_OPTION_NEWPILE** flag is given to **ncplane_create**, the returned plane becomes the root plane, top, and bottom of a new pile.
+As a root plane, it is bound to itself.
+A new pile can also be created by reparenting a plane to itself, though if the plane is already a root plane, this is a no-op.

+When a plane is moved to a different pile (whether new or preexisting), any planes which were bound to it are rebound to its previous parent.
+If the plane was a root plane of some pile, any bound planes become root planes.
+The new plane is placed immediately atop its new parent on its new pile's z-axis.
+When `ncplane_reparent_family()` is used, all planes bound to the reparented plane are moved along with it.
+Their relative z-order is maintained.

 ## Scrolling